Get a Mortgage Rate Quote! Use our quick & easy tools to qualify now!

 When applying for a mortgage, interest rates are always the first inquiry.
-While the importance of interest rates on your mortgage payment are important, other factors also contribute to the mortgage payment that many Plattsburgh consumers overlook.
+While the importance of interest rates on your mortgage payment are important, other factors also contribute to the mortgage payment that many consumers overlook.
+Today’s Mortgage Rates are based on many factors.

 In addition to interest, you may also be required to pay mortgage insurance.
-For more information on mortgage insurance click (link to be added)
+For more information on mortgage insurance click here.

 Many loan programs are available today and each loan program has a different mortgage insurance factor.
 While a 3.5% interest rate may sound attractive, the 1.3% annual mortgage insurance could be comparable to a mortgage with a 4.5% interest rate.